Sbagni/sqlalchemy_assignment/README.md

 ### Station Analysis

-* Design a query to calculate the total number of stations.
+* Designed a query to calculate the total number of stations.

 * Design a query to find the most active stations.